 8. Accessorize and Personalize

 Don’t sacrifice on style!
 The great part about working from home is that YOU can decide how you want your home office to look and feel.
 Match your home office with the design and style of your home.
 Think about what inspires you.
 It could be a favorite piece of artwork, a collection of objects, or an invigorating paint color.
 Include these personal touches when you plan your home office design.
 It will brighten up your day and make you feel… at home.

 Visualize and plan your home office design and furniture layout in 3D

 9. Make a Floor Plan

 Create furniture layouts and floor plans.
 Try different pieces of furniture and determine which location in your home will work best.
-With RoomSketcher Home Designer you’ll be able to visualize your design ideas in 3D and create a complete home office design, before you start shopping.
+With the RoomSketcher app you’ll be able to visualize your design ideas in 3D and create a complete home office design before you start shopping.

-Save time and money and create the perfect home office design with RoomSketcher Home Designer.
+Save time and money and create the perfect home office design with RoomSketcher.

 Get Started, Risk Free

-Getting started with RoomSketcher Home Designer easy.
-Simply create a free account, draw your floor plan, furniture and decorate, and see your design instantly in 3D.
+Getting started with RoomSketcher is easy.
+Simply create a free account, draw your floor plan, furnish and decorate, and see your design instantly in 3D.